To help keep the kids healthy and on the pitch, WCP has updated our COVID-19 guidelines.

 Nausea or vomiting

 Alert the Club immediately in the event your child or any member of your household has a positive case or presumed positive case of COVID-19.
-Contact either your coach, or Suzanne, Club Admin, at firstname.lastname@example.org, so we can take the necessary precautions.
+Or if you've been alerted that someone in your household has been exposed to COVID-19.
+Contact your coach and Suzanne, Club Admin, at email@example.com, so we can take the necessary precautions.

 returning to training after A positive test result